 I normally begin with an educational component where the client and I discuss the importance of naming, various kinds of names, name formations, and review some of the competitors’ names so we can have a harmonious jumping-off point.

 Various Kinds of Names

 There are descriptive names like Hotel.com, Bank of America, and Corn Flakes that plainly express what the company provides.
 Then there are suggestive names like Febreze, Ripple, and Tropicana, which aim to give you a certain kind of feeling.
 Some names are fabricated or abstract.
 Think of companies like Oreo, Adidas, or Uber.
 These might leave you scratching your head, but don’t count this kind of name out.
 Many companies have had success with made-up names.
 It’s helpful to know these categories exist, so you can decide what kind of name is right for your business.

-There are also various name formations that will help broaden your horizon.
+Name formations will help broaden your horizon.
 Some brands are lucky enough to snatch up names using real words that are familiar like Dove and Twitter.
 But, you can also get creative and construct words together to form something new.
 JetBlue, FitBit, and AppOnboard all take this approach.
 There are also founder names, acronyms, and even misspelled words that are used in brand naming.

 Exercises are used to provide direction.
 You can describe what kind of company you’re naming and what you want and don’t want in a name.
 Should it resonate with a certain market, be easy to remember, or convey a specific cultural heritage?
 This is the time to put it in writing.
 You’ll also want to identify any words to avoid and pin down the desired character length of a name.